jed/esbuild-plugin-eval/README.md

 ## Usage

-When invoked with esbuild's `build` function and then added to its `plugins` option, this plugin will evaluate any imported module with `eval` in the query string of its path.
+When added to esbuild's `plugins` option, this plugin will evaluate any imported module with `eval` in the query string of its path.
 It does this by bundling the module into a data url, dynamically importing it, and then re-exporting the results.

 In the provided Deno example, the following file: